-Triangle Associates, Inc. provides construction services to meet the unique needs of each client specializing in health care, K-12, higher education, commercial, industrial, water plants and government facilities.
+Triangle Associates, Inc. provides construction services to meet the unique needs of each client specializing in health care, K-12, higher education, commercial, industrial, retail and multi-unit housing facilities.

 The Community Health Center of Branch County hired Triangle to remodel the second and third floor nursing units of their facility and build a new mechanical penthouse to supply support floors.
 A key challenge facing this project is keeping the construction separate and safe from the remaining areas on the floors, which will be occupied throughout the renovation process.
 To minimize disruption and save time, the two floors will be renovated in three phases, each phase having the construction activities take place in the same location on the two separate floors.

 Triangle was selected to perform facility improvements to the district, including 31,114 sq ft of new construction and 19,487 sq ft in additions and renovations to the existing buildings as follows: Oakridge Lower Elementary School Oakridge Upper Elementary School Oakridge Middle School Oakridge High School South Carr - Alternative Education and Senior Citizen Activity Center Administration Building Among other improvements, the district received new classrooms, media center, art and music rooms.
 The program included a remodel and expansion of an existing kitchen and specialist instructional office space.
 Included in this contract were replacement roofs and new security card access systems, student computers and classroom technology.
 The additions were designed incorporating sustainable "green" features.
 Site work included new playgrounds and equipment, relocation of bus drop-off and parent drop-off drive, new sidewalks, landscaping and removal of portable classrooms from site.